varshasharon/Virtual-machine-Creation-in-Linux/README.md

 ## AIM

-To Install Virtualbox / VMware Workstation and execute basic Linux commands like pwd, mkdir, ls, date, cat, and writing a Bash script to perform arithmetic operations and read a file from the terminal.
+To Install Virtualbox / VMware Workstation and configure Kali Linux on the VMware and execute basic Linux commands.

 ## PROBLEM STATEMENT

-Manually executing basic Linux tasks like file management, navigation, and arithmetic operations can be inefficient.
-This experiment aims to automate these tasks using Bash scripting, including:
-1. Displaying the current directory, files, and system date.
-2. Reading and displaying file contents.
-3. Performing basic arithmetic operations.
+Create a Virtual Machine usint the Oracle VMware Workstation to install and configure the Kali Linux OS on the Virtualbox.

 ## REQUIREMENTS
 - Oracle VM VirtualBox Manager